preiter93/rustpde/README.md

 ### Postprocess the output

 `rustpde` contains a `python` folder with some scripts.
-If you have run the above example, and you specified to save snapshots ( replace *None* with Some(1.) or any other value), you will see `hdf5` in the `data` folder.
+If you have run the above example and specified to save snapshots, you will see `hdf5` files in the `data` folder.

+Plot a single snapshot via

+`python3 python/plot2d.py`

-You can create an animation with python's matplotlib by typing
+or create an animation

 `python3 python/anim2d.py`

-Or just plot a single snapshot

-`python3 python/plot2d.py`

-Provided python has all librarys installed, you should now see an animation.

 #### Paraview